 PM 5252 Project Change Management

 PM 5303 Project Monitoring, Evaluation and Control Management

 PM 5259 Construction Project Management

 PM 5258 Governance, Monitoring and Evaluation of Development Projects.

 All courses may not be offered every semester.
 Alternative courses may be substituted as and when required.

-MPM students may switch to MSPM program before third week of first semester or after first semester, with relevant courses transferred and subject to meeting MSPM admission requirements.
+MPM (Regular/Weekend) students may switch to MSPM program before third week of first semester or after first semester, with relevant courses transferred and subject to meeting MSPM admission requirements.
 This option cannot be exercised in and after second semester.